dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 the absence of further target taskings from high command, I may try fighter sweeps to draw out the remaining interceptors, and then possibly attack further airbases, although the distances are starting to get quite large.
 It's now 10:40 hrs local time.
-We shall see!
+We shall see\!

 I let the game run another hour or so, but nothing else special happened, so I wrapped it up.
 Many assorted observations follow.